 Port and Sherry in the Library between 18h00 and 22h00

 03 Night’s accommodation on a fully inclusive basis at Saseka Tented Camp, Thornybush, which entails:

-All meals on a private basis, teas / coffees, mini bar in room and selected snacks, bar accounts (excluding premium imports), twice daily game viewing activities and bushveld walks on private basis, Wi-Fi, Conservation fee and the services of professional ranger and camp staff.
+All meals, teas / coffees, mini bar in room and selected snacks, bar accounts (excluding premium imports), twice daily game viewing activities and bushveld walks, Wi-Fi, Conservation fee and the services of professional ranger and camp staff.

 04 Night’s accommodation on a fully inclusive basis which includes: Tswalu Motse Legae